 Generally speaking, the relationship between the two clubs at the ‘grass roots’ remains cordial.
 Many people belong to both organisations.
 The EACC welcomes members of the NACC Ltd to its events.
 Several of the NACC Ltd’s local sections welcome EACC members to their events.

-Iceni CAM Magazine is another product of the arguments in the NACC Ltd. Although the EACC and IceniCAM work closely together, and many people assume that IceniCAM is part of the EACC, we are independent of each other.
+Iceni CAM Magazine is another product of the rift.
+Although the EACC and IceniCAM work closely together, and many people assume that IceniCAM is part of the EACC, we are independent of each other.
 IceniCAM started as a magazine for the Suffolk Section of the NACC.
 It is run by Mark Daniels & Andrew Pattle.
 Mark was expelled from the NACC so IceniCAM had to become an independent publication.
 This all happened before the EACC was revived.
 Mark and Andrew decided to keep IceniCAM independent rather than bring it with the EACC because they’d become rather attached to the editorial freedom that independence gave them.

 Our aim has been to remain true to the spirit of the original EACC.
 We had a good attendance at our first AGM in November 2008, and that allowed our members to tell us the direction they wanted the club to take.
 That, after all, is the main aim of the club, and the reason it was formed: to be guided by the wishes of its members.